 - Central fountain that celebrated the opening of a new water pipeline in 1873

-- Operates March 22nd to (around) late October
+- Operates from March 22nd to around late October

 - Multicoloured spotlights switch on 8pm to midnight

-The Hochstrahlbrunnen fountain marks one end of Schwarzenbergplatz and sits just in front of the giant memorial to the Red Army (the two are purely coincidental neighbours) and not far from the statue to Prince Schwarzenberg himself.
+The Hochstrahlbrunnen fountain marks one end of Schwarzenbergplatz square and sits just in front of the giant memorial to the Red Army (the two are purely coincidental neighbours) and not far from the statue to Prince Schwarzenberg himself.

 In another example of creative nomenclature to rival Vienna’s Stadtpark recreational area (Stadtpark literally means “city park”), the German name translates roughly as “the fountain with tall jets.”